atsushieno/aap-juce/README.md

 # AAP-JUCE: JUCE audio plugin and hosting support for AAP (Audio Plugins For Android)

+AAP-JUCE is a part of [AAP (Audio Plugins For Android) project](https://github.com/atsushieno/aap-core) that integrates JUCE apps (plugins and hosts) to Android.

-This repo is the place where we have the common JUCE integration support modules for [aap-core](https://github.com/atsushieno/aap-core) (AAP), for both plugins and hosts.
+This repo is the place where we have the common JUCE integration support modules, as well as various patches for handful of different JUCE versions.

-The entire AAP framework is still on early development phase and not in production quality yet.
-Expect app crashes in both plugins and hosts.
+CAUTION: do not expect stability too much.
+The entire AAP framework is still under active development and will keep bringing in breaking API/ABI changes.
+Also, since JUCE itself does not support AAP or anything like AAP that works as an Android Service, there are handful of local changes that try to make it work within the AAP basis.

 We partially care about backward compatibility, but everything is still subject to change.
-Contributions are welcome but please bear in mind, documentation is poor and source code is ugly yet.
-We have GitHub discussions for AAP enabled at [aap-core](https://github.com/atsushieno/aap-core/discussions/landing) so please feel free to shoot your questions, if any.
+Contributions are welcome but please bear in mind, documentation is poor and source code is ugly.
+We have GitHub discussions for AAP enabled at [aap-core](https://github.com/atsushieno/aap-core/discussions/landing), not in aap-juce repo, so please feel free to shoot your questions there.

 ## Existing ports

 We have lots of JUCE plugins ported to AAP already.
 They are listed at [AAP Wiki](https://github.com/atsushieno/aap-core/wiki/List-of-AAP-plugins-and-hosts).

-aap-juce-plugin-host can enumerate the installed AAP plugins on the system (not limited to aap-juce ones), and instantiate each plugin.
+aap-juce-simple-host can enumerate the installed AAP plugins on the system (not limited to aap-juce ones), and instantiate each plugin.

 At this state, this repository itself is almost about a set of build scripts that lets you port your (or others') JUCE audio plugins and hosts to AAP world, as well as a bunch of JUCE patches to make it realize.
 And probably more importantly, this README.